Sonia Kazovsky Artist, researcher, dramaturg based in Amsterdam, NL.

 Art and Governance

-At the Gerrit Rietveld Academie and Sandberg Instituut, Amsterdam
+Student Representation Platform, Gerrit Rietveld Academie and Sandberg Instituut, Amsterdam

 Civic Pedagogies at the Jewellery–Linking Bodies department

-In collaboration with Sonja Bäumel at the Jewellery-Linking Bodies department
+In collaboration with Sonja Bäumel at the Jewellery-Linking Bodies department at the Gerrit Rietveld Academie

 Developing a sustained practice of relational education and civic pedagogies.

+This ongoing research and practice, extends my broader commitment to emancipatory and political education attending to the ways such work takes form through infrastructural as much as curricular means.
 Some of the work is documented in Testing The Waters by CoE CI and available here.

 An online version of the publication of our most recent project can be found here.

-a cross-departmental trajectory and in collaboration with Dynamo Amsterdam.
+A new stage of the work took place in February 2026, expanding the course into a cross-departmental trajectory and in collaboration with Dynamo Amsterdam.
 You can read more about it here.

 The Latijnse School as a witness - in a search for an unruly cosmology